-Santa Clara County Likely to Take Stand Supporting Net Neutrality
+Santa Clara County Takes Stand Supporting Net Neutrality

-With only a few days left to weigh in on the federal government’s plan to kill net neutrality, Santa Clara County is expected to take a stand to protect a free, open internet.
+With only a day left to weigh in on the federal government’s plan to kill net neutrality, Santa Clara County took a stand to protect a free, open internet.

-The county Board of Supervisors today will vote on a resolution supporting the protection of net neutrality, the principle that prevents internet providers from speeding up, slowing down or blocking content.
-Without said principle, companies such as AT&T Comcast and Verizon would be able to hold uninhibited access to online information and ransom it for a cost.
+The county Board of Supervisors today voted 4-0 on a resolution supporting net neutrality, the principle that prevents internet providers from speeding up, slowing down or blocking content.
+Without said principle, companies such as AT&T Comcast and Verizon would be able to hold uninhibited access to online data and ransom it for a cost.

 Supervisor Joe Simitian introduced the resolution, which called net neutrality “necessary for the prosperity” of the local economy while also stressing the importance of defending free access to the world wide web.